 - Visible and framed opening vents

 - Structurally glazed invisible vents.
-(Both options can be top, bottom, and side hung or tilt and turn)
+(Both options can be top hung and parallel opening)

 - Pop-out Vents